ISCHEMIC STROKE

 - standard ECG (AFib?)

-- continue with Holter ECG or prolonged ECG monitoring for at least three weeks (with loop recorder)
+- continue with Holter ECG or prolonged ECG monitoring for at least three weeks (loop recorder)

 - standard ECG (AFib?)